Sinus infection and ear pain: treatments

 • Headache and pain: Sinusitis can lead to headaches and earaches, and discomfort in the jaw, teeth, and cheeks due to swelling and pressure.
 This discomfort is often worse in the morning after fluids pool overnight.

 While sinusitis is typically viral and resolves on its own, persistent fever or facial pain lasting more than 10 days may necessitate medical attention to rule out other conditions.
 Ear infection with sinusitis and throbbing ear pain from a sinus infection are particularly distressing symptoms that might require professional care.
+Some patients can experience sinusitis and dizziness.

 How to deal with sinus infections and clogged and hurting ears?